-Welcome to the new Center At The Park!
+Welcome to Center At The Park!
 We’re excited you found us and eagerly wait to meet you at the new center!

 As part of the Meridian community for more than 50 years, the members own and operate the center as a non-profit organization.
 As an individual non-profit organization, we have no ties with the City of Meridian, nor do they govern or dictate our activities in any way.
 We are governed by a Board of Directors nominated by fellow center members who strictly serve as volunteers in their positions.